The following terms have been defined for the Code of Conduct.

 FERPA: Family Educational Rights and Privacy Act of 1974.
 For the University’s Policy on Disclosure of Student Records, aka its FERPA Policy, go to udayton.edu/policies/enrollment/ferpa/index.php.
 The University’s annual notification of FERPA rights is at https://udayton.edu/policies/enrollment/ferpa/notification_of_ferpa-rights.php.

-Findings: The determination of responsibility for an accused violation of the Code of Conduct.
+Findings: The determination of accountability for an accused violation of the Code of Conduct.

 Guest: An external visitor of a student and/or a student who is being hosted in the residence of a fellow student.

-Medical Amnesty: Students who gain access to medical attention due to peer intervention will qualify for medical amnesty.
+Medical Amnesty: Students who gain access to medical attention may qualify for medical amnesty.
 Additionally, the caller will not be documented for simple alcohol/drug violations that become known to authorities as a result of the call for assistance.
-In cases where the student calls for themselves, they will be documented and remain qualified for the amnesty program.
-Provided the student requiring medical attention agrees to participate in the Blueprint Program, medical amnesty will shield the incident from disciplinary action.
-Additionally, in these circumstances, students who are on, or have been on, university disciplinary probation for alcohol- or drug-related issues will be protected from the consequences of suspension or expulsion within reason.
+Provided the student requiring medical attention agrees to participate in the Blueprint Program and complete educational outcomes as required, medical amnesty will shield the incident from formal disciplinary action.
+Additionally, in these circumstances, students who are on, or have been on, university disciplinary probation for alcohol- or drug-related issues will be protected from the consequences of Suspension or Expulsion within reason.

 Monetary Fine: Disciplinary fine assessed for violations of the Code of Conduct.